r-pufky/steam/docker/server_example.md

-# steam
-Generic Steam dedicated server using Docker.

-This provides a core installation of `steamcmd` to host dedicated servers.
-Both linux and windows servers can be hosted using this image.

 ## How it Runs
 The docker image contains a base ubuntu install with wine (windows support) and an up to date steamcmd utility installed.